OpenEvalProject/evals/manuscripts/elife-81092/v1/manuscript.md

 Appendix 5 and Figure 7—figure supplement 1 discuss how AR could be used to diagnose ‘needle-like’ calcite grains in ML.

-## Misorientation distribution
+### Misorientation distribution

 Choi et al., 2019 showed that low-angle (<20 degrees) are dominant in the misorientation distribution (MD) of ostrich and rhea eggshells whereas high-angle (>20 degrees) are dominant in MD of neognath eggshells analysed in that study.
 In this study, MD information of palaeognath eggshell is extended to all clades of Palaeognathae.
 Ostrich and rhea eggshells show low-angle dominant MD under neighbour-pair method (hereafter Type 1 distribution sensu Choi et al., 2019; Figure 16).
 This pattern is also present in elephant bird, thin, and middle thickness moa eggshell.
 Emu, cassowary, and thick moa eggshells show slightly different MD: low-angle is less well-dominant compared to the eggshells of the ostrich, rhea, elephant bird, and thin and middle thickness moa eggshells.
 In contrast, eggshells of kiwi, tinamou, and Lithornis have more high-angle dominant MD.
 The MD patterns of palaeognath eggshells are more diverse than previously postulated by Choi et al., 2019.

 ![Figure 16.](https://cdn.elifesciences.org/articles/81092/elife-81092-fig16-v1.jpg)

-**Figure 16.:** Figure 13).The vertical bars and numbers in the histograms mean the average point of neighbour-pair misorientation (blue) and its value, respectively.
+**Figure 16.:** The vertical bars and numbers in the histograms mean the average point of neighbour-pair misorientation (blue) and its value, respectively.
 The numbers at the nodes represent the ancestral states for mean of neighbour-pair MD (note that only one MD of tinamou eggshell was shown for brevity).
 Up and down arrows mark the changing ancestral state trends of each node compared to the nearest ancestral states.

 Neognath eggshells used in this study showed high-angle (>20 degrees) dominant MD, consistent with the result of Choi et al., 2019 (hereafter, Type 2 distribution sensu Choi et al., 2019; Figure 16).
 As far as we know, there is no neognath eggshell that has Type 1 distribution.
 Even though microstructure of common murre eggshell is similar to that of rhea-style palaeognath eggshell, it does not have Type 1 distribution (Appendix 3—figure 4).

 As discussed in Choi et al., 2019, Type 1 and 2 distributions already existed in Cretaceous non-avian maniraptoran eggshells (Figure 16; see also Moreno-Azanza et al., 2013; Choi and Lee, 2019; Choi et al., 2020; Choi et al., 2022).

-## Ancestral state reconstructions
+### Ancestral state reconstructions

 Ancestral states for mean of neighbour-pair MD are very similar for both phylogenetic trees (Yonezawa et al., 2017; Kimball et al., 2019), with a relatively constant ancestral value (~32°) for several major palaeognath clades (Palaeognathae, Notopalaeognathae, Novaeratitae – clade names sensu Sangster et al., 2022; Figure 16).
 A conspicuous increase is observed for both Casuariiformes (34.7° [Kimball] or 35.3° [Yonezawa]) and Tinamiformes (35.5° [Kimball] or 37.2° [Yonezawa]), while Dinornithiformes show a slight decrease (31.2° [Kimball] or 31.4° [Yonezawa]).
 The Apterygiformes-Aepyornithiformes clade shows only a minor increase (33.3° for both trees), reflecting the divergence between its two sampled members (high value [40.4°] for Apteryx, low value [29.5°] for Aepyornis).
 In Novaeratitae and Dinocrypturi (i.e. moa +tinamou), the lowest values are observed in elephant bird and moa, potentially reflecting a low-angle trend associated with gigantism within that clade.
 The fact that high values are found for both small (tinamous, kiwi) and large (emu, cassowary) taxa suggests that the reverse is not true, although a larger sample size would be necessary to test that hypothesis.
 The ostrich shows a very low value (20.1°) compared to other Palaeognathae, suggesting a distinctive crystalline structure within its eggshell.
 This low value in the ostrich, however, does not affect the ancestral state at the Palaeognathae node in either tree – likely due to the inclusion of Lithornis, the earliest-diverging taxon in our sample, which shows a misorientation value of 34.0° closer to that of the recovered ancestral state for Palaeognathae (~32°).